montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 A user interface component consists of three files that control the component's structure (HTML), appearance (CSS), and behavior (JavaScript).
 When you craft your application in Montage Studio, you modify the HTML documents or templates (in MontageJS speak) of the components in the UI directory of your project.
 More specifically, you assemble a component tree of user interface elements in the DOM explorer, and then declare how you want these DOM elements to behave by specifying UI-related information (such as properties or bindings) using the objets in the template explorer.

 <figure>
     <img src="/images/montage-studio/ide-overview/fig05.jpg" alt="Component editor" style="width: 550px;">
     <figcaption>The component editor</figcaption>
 </figure>

 ## Add Items from the Library

 The component editor has three main areas: the library (on the right), the DOM explorer (in the middle), and the template explorer (on the left).
-The library shows the configurable objects that you can use in the current project.
-The DOM explorer and the template explorer are where you drag the objects you want to use in the application.
+The library lists the dependencies that you can use in the current project.
+The DOM explorer and the template explorer are where you drag the dependencies' configruable objects you want to use.

 The library is divided into three groups:

 * The group at the top (named after the current project) lists the components in the ui directory of your project (for example, main.reel).
-* The montage group provides the controllers and components that are part of the MontageJS framework / provide the glue to help the elements behave the way you want.
+* The montage group provides the controllers that are part of the MontageJS framework.
 * The digit groups exposes the touch-optimized components of the Digit widget set.

 <figure>